srikanth261/PUI2017_sn2495/HW4_sn2495/README.md

 Worked with Valeria, Alex, Davey and Imran on this assignment.
 Followed what was done in the lab and it was straight forward.
 I created the 2x2 matrix and entered the values to the calculate chi square function

 # Assignment 4
-Worked with Davey on this one.
+Worked with Davey and Matt on this one.
+Code was written on Davey's laptop.
 I have not written the code but just followed along.
-Just kept my head above the water
+Just kept my head above the water on this one